-"A Microverse is a dimension that can be reached from the Earth dimension by shrinking with Pym Particles and thus compressing the person’s matter to a certain point, thereby forcing it through an artificially created nexus into the other universe.
+A Microverse is a dimension that can be reached from the Earth dimension by shrinking with Pym Particles and thus compressing the person’s matter to a certain point, thereby forcing it through an artificially created nexus into the other universe.
 The Microverses were once erroneously believed to exist within atoms.
-They are all described as parallel dimensions, rather than universes within universes."
+They are all described as parallel dimensions, rather than universes within universes.

-"You think that this material universe is all there is?
+You think that this material universe is all there is?
 What is real?
 What mysteries lie beyond the reach of your senses?
 At the root of existence, mind and matter meet.
 Thoughts shape reality.
 This universe is only one of an infinite number.
 Worlds without end.
 Some benevolent and life-giving, others filled with malice and hunger.
 Dark places, where powers older than time lie.
-Ravenous, and waiting."
+Ravenous, and waiting.

 Ghost, Quantum Energy, and Connections Between Dimensions

-Hank and Hope were able to get Janet's message from Scott for exactly when and where they could find her in the Quantum Realm.
-However, Ava Starr (a.k.a.
-Ghost) tried to stop them.
-As a child Ava was hit with a tremendous amount of quantum energy when her father’s own Quantum Tunnel exploded.
-(In an explosion that looked a lot like Ego the Living Planet’s flowers growing in Guardians of the Galaxy, Vol. 2).
-That made Ava quantumly unstable.
-“They call it ‘molecular disequilibrium,'” Ava said, "A rather dull name, I think.
-Doesn't quite do justice to what it means.
-Every cell in my body is torn apart and stitched back together, over and over every day."
-Ava's bleeping in and out of the Earthly plane is also known as Quantum Phasing, "when an an object moves through different states of matter.”
-This chaotic state means Ava exists in “multiple parallel realities.
+Ava Starr (known as Ghost) almost ruined their rescue from the Quantum Realm.
+A tremendous amount of quantum energy hit a young Ava when her father’s own Quantum Tunnel exploded.
+(Notably, that explosion that looked a lot like Ego the Living Planet’s flowers growing in Guardians of the Galaxy, Vol. 2).
+That made Ghost quantumly unstable.
+“They call it ‘molecular disequilibrium,'” Ava said.
+“Every cell in my body is torn apart and stitched back together, over and over every day.”
+Ghost’s glitching in and out of the Earthly plane is also known as Quantum Phasing.
+That’s “when an object moves through different states of matter.”
+This chaotic state means Ava exists in “multiple parallel realities” at the same time.

-"Her condition makes her something less than tangible, which is how she is able to move through objects.
-With great focus she can grab onto things briefly, at least long enough to punch and kick people (with incredible force thanks to the quantum energy in her body).
+Her condition makes her something less than tangible, which is why she can move through objects.
+However, with great focus, she can grab onto things briefly.
+At least long enough to punch and kick people.
+(Which she does with incredible force thanks to her body’s quantum energy.)
 Her S.H.I.E.L.D. suit also helps stabilize her powers so she can harness them and go from tangible to intangible when she needs to walk through walls or go invisible.
-Ultimately Ghost’s quantum displacement means she exists in both our dimension and the Quantum Realm, and therefore doesn’t fully exist in either.
-To ease the tremendous pain her phasing causes at all times, Bill Foster built her a quantum chamber that releases quantum energy waves that also stabilize her.
-However, that's only a temporary reprieve, and since Ava can only harnesses quantum energy involuntarily, a lack of it is killing her.
+Ultimately Ghost’s quantum displacement means she exists in both our dimension and the Quantum Realm and therefore doesn’t fully exist in either.
+To ease the tremendous pain her phasing causes at all times, Bill Foster built her a quantum chamber that releases quantum energy waves.
+That stabilizes her, but it’s only a temporary reprieve.
+And since Ava can only harness quantum energy involuntarily, a lack of it can kill her.